topkecleon/telegram-bot-bash/README.md

 To stop the bot run ```tmux kill-session -t bashbot```.
 If some thing doesn't work as it should, debug with ```bash -x bashbot.sh```.

+To use the functions provided in this script in other scripts source bashbot.sh: ```source bashbot.sh source```

 That's it!

 If you feel that there's something missing or if you found a bug, feel free to submit a pull request!